- Valid DPI of employer (family employer)

 - Go to IGSS central offices (zona 9, Guatemala City) or any regional delegation

-- Request PRECAPI enrollment — the advisor explains the contribution calculation based on actual salary
+- Request PRECAPI enrollment — the advisor explains the fixed quarterly contribution (a percentage of the non-agricultural minimum wage, not of the actual salary)

 - Complete employer enrollment form as voluntary employer of domestic worker